 Instruction: First construct the sender and receiver addresses.
 With your teammate, pick two-letter strings as micro:bit addresses.
 You need one address for your micro:bit, and one address for your teammate’s micro:bit.
 For example, you can use your initials: These are “CS” and “AK” for the authors of this book.
 Important!
 Your addresses should be unique across all the addresses of micro:bits that are in the same room with you.

-Instruction: Pick a string as your message.
+Pick a string as your message.
 For example: “Hello”.
-Use the Text blocks to join your message string with your header.
+Join your message string with your header.

 Now, your sender micro:bit is ready to send unicast packets.